ardeshir/docs/Elixir.md

-# Can you share resources for learning Elixir in a quick and easy way?
+######Q: Can you share resources for learning Elixir in a quick and easy way?

-## Sure, here are some resources that you might find useful for learning Elixir:
+A: ere are some resources that you might find useful for learning Elixir:

 1. Elixir's Official Website: The official site is a great resource for beginners.
 It provides a getting started guide and additional documentation.
 [Visit Official Website](https://elixir-lang.org/)